 In the past two years, almost 60 pedestrians have died after being hit by a motor vehicle.
 A new study released by Smart Growth America has ranked as Austin has one of the most dangerous cities to walk in.

-An analysis of 104 largest metropolitan areas of the U.S. revealed that Austin is 47th most dangerous.
+An analysis of 104 largest metropolitan areas of the U.S. revealed that Austin is 47th most dangerous for pedestrians.
 Since 2005, there have been 257 pedestrian fatalities in Austin.
 In the Houston area, there have been 1,026 pedestrian deaths in that time.

 Authors of the study advise cities to look at street design as a way to keep pedestrians safe.
 Can Austin’s latest Prop 1 measure make a difference in curbing pedestrian injury?
 Read on to see how Austin officials are working to address safety issues.